Table of Contents

 Thinking Clearly About Risk Before You Sign or Expand

-• Does this concept genuinely fit the way you want to work and live for the next several years?
+- Does this concept genuinely fit the way you want to work and live for the next several years, and are your personal goals — financial, lifestyle, and professional — genuinely aligned with what the franchise’s operations and proven systems will require of you at the unit economics level?

-• Do you understand what the agreement expects of you and what happens if things move more slowly than you hope?
+- Do you understand what the agreement expects of you, what the supply chain and operational obligations of the franchise’s operations involve, and what happens if things move more slowly than you hope toward achieving success and sustainable growth?

 When You Want a Clearer Way Forward

-Those conversations are confidential and at no cost to you, and “not yet” or “this isn’t the right fit” are always valid outcomes if they protect your savings and your sanity.
+Those conversations are confidential and at no cost to you, and “not yet” or “this isn’t the right fit” are always valid outcomes if they protect your savings, your personal goals, and your sanity — because the most successful franchisees across every proven business model and various industries are those who entered with the right preparation rather than those who moved fastest.